The Thyroid Reference Guide

 Researcher David Marine conducted clinical experiments that proved the benefits of adding iodized salt to the diet.
 Along with other medical leaders, Marine campaigned for iodine supplementation, particularly with iodized salt.
 Public health departments, medical organizations, and major salt producers joined in the cause, and, by the late 1930s, most Americans were consuming iodized salt.

-Findings from recent studies seem to indicate that Americans consume an average of 200 mcg of iodine a day, an amount safely over the minimum requirement.
-However, the recent National Health and Nutritional Examination Survey found this amount represents more than a 50% decrease in iodine consumption over the last twenty years.
+Recent studies provide some insight.
+On average, Americans consume about 200 mcg of iodine daily.
+This intake is safely above the minimum requirement.
+However, a recent National Health and Nutritional Examination Survey revealed a startling fact.
+It shows a 50% decrease in iodine consumption over the last two decades.

-Although the United States has seemingly conquered iodine deficiency for sixty years, we should not become too complacent.
-If trends in iodine consumption continue to show a decrease, our children could be at increased risk for mental impairment in varying degrees.
-The Thyroid Society hopes to increase awareness of this potential problem in order to prevent a recurrence of iodine deficiency in the United States.
+The U.S. has managed iodine deficiency for sixty years.
+However, we shouldn’t grow too content.
+If iodine consumption trends continue to decline, our children could face increased mental impairment risks.
+Hence, the Thyroid Society aims to raise awareness about this potential issue.
+Their goal is to prevent a resurgence of iodine deficiency in the U.S.

 FOCUS ON RESEARCH